 Here's the logic: The fuel in your cooker (oxygen plus charcoal, gas, or pellets) burns and produces energy that enters the cooking chamber in the form of heat.
-Some of it escapes through the metal sides and some goes up the chimneys, but some is absorbed by the cold meat.
-When the meat heats, some of the energy is used up raising the temp of the entire hunk, some of it is used in changing the chemistry and physical structure of the molecules in the meat, and some is used to melt fat and evaporate moisture.
+Some of it escapes through the metal sides and some goes up the chimney, but some is absorbed by the cold meat.
+When the meat heats, some of the energy is used by raising the temp of the entire hunk, some of it is used in changing the chemistry and physical structure of the molecules in the meat, and some is used to melt fat and evaporate moisture.
 Pork shoulders and brisket have relatively high connective tissue content.
-These connective tissues form a sheath around muscle cells that connect them to each other, it encloses bunches of muscles into fibers, it encases fibers into whole muscles, and it connects muscles to bone in the form of tendons and ligaments.
+These connective tissues form a sheath around muscle cells that connect them to each other, it encloses bunches of muscles forming fibers, it encases fibers into whole muscles, and it connects muscles to bone in the form of tendons and ligaments.
 Some are made of really tough stuff called elastin.
 But some are made of collagen.
 But the math didn't add up.
 There's just not enough collagen to suck up all the energy necessary to prevent the meat from increasing in temp.
 So it had to be something else, and his final test proved it.

 Hypothesizing that the stall might be evaporative cooling, but still wondering if it may be fat melting, Blonder took a lump of pure beef fat from the fridge, inserted a thermometer probe, and placed it in a thermostatically controlled smoker.
 He also soaked a large cellulose sponge in water, shook it out, inserted a probe and placed it next to the fat.
 Then he set the smoker for 225°F.